johno/johnotander.github.io/_posts/2014-04-24-urls-for-humans.md

 category: Rails
 ---

 I think it's vital to have meaningful urls in an application.
-It gives much needed context to the link, because a database ID doesn't have any significance to the end user.
+It gives much needed context to the link because a database ID doesn't have any significance to the end user.
 In order to address this, I've been using the gem, [friendly_id](https://github.com/norman/friendly_id).
 It's worked well.
 Most of the time.

 ### I've noticed a couple deficiencies:

-##### 1. It's unnecessarily complex
+##### 1. It's unnecessarily complex.

 I don't want to mask, patch, or obfuscate the beautiful simplicity of the `@object = Object.find(params[:id])` that we've come to know and love in Rails controllers.

 _In most cases, we simply want to add meaning to the ID of the url for end users.
 We don't want to reinvent it._

-##### 2. Slugs aren't persistent
+##### 2. Slugs aren't persistent.

 This aspect is the most frustrating to me.
-Let's say we want to add a user's name to their profile url, with `friendly_id` it'd require the following code:
+Let's say we want to add a user's name to their profile url, with `friendly_id`.
+It'd require the following code:

 _Modifying the model:_